sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 > REQUIRED.
 MUST contain the value `authorization_code`.
 Identical as in [[OAuth2.NLGov]].

 `code`
 > REQUIRED.
-The value of the code parameter returned in the Authorization Response.
+The value of the `code` parameter returned in the Authorization Response.
 Identical as in [[OAuth2.NLGov]].

 `client_assertion`
-> REQUIRED, in case `private_key_jwt` is used for client authentication.
-The value of the signed Client authentication JWT generated as described in [[OAuth2.NLGov]].
+> REQUIRED, in case `private_key_jwt` is used for Client Authentication.
+The value of the signed Client Authentication JWT generated as described in [[OAuth2.NLGov]].
 The OpenID Client must generate a new assertion JWT for each call to the Token Endpoint.

 `client_assertion_type`
 > REQUIRED, in case `client_assertion` is present.
 MUST be set to `urn:ietf:params:oauth:client-assertion-type:jwt-bearer`.

 `client_id`
-> REQUIRED, in case mutually authenticated TLS is used for client authentication.
+> REQUIRED, in case mutually authenticated TLS is used for Client Authentication.

 ### ID Tokens
 All Clients MUST validate the signature of an ID Token before accepting it using the public key of the issuing server, which is published in JSON Web Key (JWK) format.
 ID Tokens MAY be encrypted using the appropriate key of the requesting Client.